|PO Box 208042

 There are 3 major services that place YNHH apart from most other hospitals in Connecticut.
-We have 2 new PET/CT scanners with the new LySO crystal, one of which is equipped with state-of-the-art 64-slice CT, time of flight and respiratory gating.
+We have 2 PET/CT scanners with LySO crystal, one of which is equipped with state-of-the-art 64-slice CT, time of flight and respiratory gating.
 We have the highest volume of PET/CT studies and radioiodine treatments in the state.
 We get referrals from all over the state of CT, as well as from MA, NY and NJ.
 With a close working relationship with Dr. Udelsman, the chairman of Yale Department of Surgery, we have one of the highest sensitivity in parathyroid imaging in the country.
 We intend to keep improving the quality of our services to help our colleagues with theirs.
-Since 2008, we have established a Thyroid Consultation Clinic where we dedicate time to assess and to discuss radiation safety precautions with each patient.
+Since 2008, we have established a Nuclear Medicine Consultation Clinic where we dedicate time to assess and to discuss radiation safety precautions with each patient.

 It is anticipated that the PET Center will develop interdepartmental scientific collaborations within the School of Medicine but also creates ties to basic science departments in the wider Yale University community in order to advance basic scientific research and participate in the education of doctoral and postdoctoral trainees.